 MSc International Relations and Diplomacy students.

 This course serves as an advanced introduction into theories and approaches of international relations (IR).
-The first part of the course examines a broad range of IR theories, including realism, liberalism, constructivism, and critical approaches to IR, and debates on concepts such as power, anarchy, norms, and institutions.
-In the second part, we apply theories to several substantive issues central to international politics, such as the causes of war and peace, nuclear proliferation, rising powers, humanitarian intervention, among others.
+The first part of the course examines a broad range of IR theories, including realism, liberalism, constructivism, the English School, and critical approaches to IR, and debates on important concepts such as power, anarchy, norms, and institutions.
+In the second part, we apply theories to several substantive issues central to international politics, such as the causes of war and peace, norms and international cooperation, nuclear proliferation, and international environmental politics, among others.
 Assignments will provide students with the opportunity to think critically about existing approaches, apply them to explain processes and events in international politics and build on them to develop their own stance with respect to a pressing policy concern in contemporary global politics.

 Objective 1: Students will deepen their understanding of international relations theories and approaches by examining the core debates of the field and learn how to apply these theories to contemporary global politics.